All Episodes

 What's on your mind today?

-Yeah, I just calling in regards to the invasion of Ukraine.
+Yeah, I was just calling in regards to the invasion of Ukraine.

-Uh just breaks my heart to see this happening right now because I'm I'm part Ukrainian and just to see these, you know, these the bombings going on, and he's, you know, just trying to take over Ukraine.
+It just breaks my heart to see this happening right now because I'm part Ukrainian and just to see these, you know, these bombings going on and he's just trying to take over Ukraine.

-I mean, it's this radical uh tyrant uh in Putin.
+I mean, it's this radical tyrant in Putin.

 It's just ridiculous that what he's trying to do.